arbenf/ReactMovieProject/README.md

 # ReactMovieProject
 Created with CodeSandbox

-A movie info webpage created with React
+A movie info webpage created with React/Redux.
+Data is fetched from OMDB API